moja-global/FLINT/CONTRIBUTING.md

 ### Code of Conduct
 moja global and everyone participating in it is governed by the Contributor Covenant [Code of Conduct](https://github.com/moja-global/.github/blob/master/CODE_OF_CONDUCT.md).
 By participating, you agree to uphold this code.
-Please report unacceptable behavior to guy@moja.global.
-Reports will be dealt with confidentially.
+Please report unacceptable behavior to info@moja.global.
+If you want your report to be handled confidentially, please report to guy@moja.global.

 ### FAQ and Other Questions